 The Modoc Campaign of 1872-73 was the last Indian War of consequence on the Pacific Coast.
 When the Modoc, a small and restless tribe, were placed on a reservation with the Klamath, their traditional enemies, they soon found the situation intolerable.
-A majority of the Modoc soon left the reservation, led by a chief known as “Captain Jack,” and returned to their old lands.
+Most of the Modoc soon left the reservation, led by a chief known as “Captain Jack,” and returned to their old lands.
 A detail of 1st Cavalry troops under Captain James Jackson became involved in a skirmish with these Modoc on Lost River on November 29, 1872, when the troops sought to disarm them and arrest the leaders.

 Following the skirmish, Captain Jack and about 120 warriors with ample supplies retreated to a naturally fortified area in the Lava Beds east of Mount Shasta.
-On January 17, 1873, Colonel Alvan Gillem’s detachment of some 400 men, half of them Regulars from the 1st Cavalry and 21st Infantry, attacked the Modoc positions, but the troops could make no progress in the almost impassable terrain, suffering a loss of 10 killed and 28 wounded.
+On January 17, 1873, Colonel Alvan Gillem’s detachment of some 400 men, half of them Regulars from the 1st Cavalry and 21st Infantry, attacked the Modoc positions.
+However, the troops could make no progress in the almost impassable terrain, suffering a loss of 10 killed and 28 wounded.

-Brigadier General Jefferson C. Davis, who arrived in May to replace Canby pushed columns deep into the Lava Beds, hurrying the Indians day and night with mortar and rifle fire.
-When their source of water was cut off, the Indians were finally forced into the open, and all were captured by June 1, 1873.
+Brigadier General Jefferson C. Davis, who arrived in May to replace Canby, pushed columns deep into the Lava Beds, hurrying the Indians day and night with mortar and rifle fire.
+When their water source was cut off, the Indians were finally forced into the open, and all were captured by June 1, 1873.
 Captain Jack and two others were hanged, and the rest of the tribe was removed to the Indian Territory.
 During the course of the siege, some 80 white men were killed.

 Compiled and edited by Kathy Alexander/Legends of America, updated December 2022.